thatlr/Delphi-StackTrace/README.md

 file is providing the mapping between code addresses and funtion names plus source code location.

-Therefore, you can use Anders Melanders' map2pdb, and enjoy nice complete and correct stack traces.
+Therefore, you can use Anders Melanders' map2pdb from https://bitbucket.org/anders_melander/map2pdb and enjoy nice complete and correct stack traces.

 Tested with: